anujnarayan23/cheatsheet/BASH script questions.md

 ## 18. How to set an array in Linux?
 ANS-
-Syntax in ksh:
+Syntax in ksh://
 Set –A arrayname= (element1 element2 ….. element)
-In bash
+In bash//
 A=(element1 element2 element3 …. elementn)

 ## 19. Write down the syntax of “for ” loop